aparna2806/FAB-ACADEMY-2/README.md

 <h3> Brainstorming:</h3>
-Link to our miro board: (https://miro.com/app/board/uXjVOErRQPQ=/) We used the Venn Diagram format to fill out our personal interests and then added our intersecting interests between the group.
+Link to our miro board: (https://miro.com/app/board/uXjVOErRQPQ=/)
+<p>We used the Venn Diagram format to fill out our personal interests and then added our intersecting interests between the group.
 It was interesting to see how the other team members describe the common theme in relation to their personal interests.
-The recurring theme within the group were collective biographies, new narratives and culture.
+The recurring theme within the group were collective biographies, new narratives and culture.</p>

-It was a bit challenging at think of concepts which could be made tangible with the abstract keywords we chose to work with.
-We had to find a middle ground between defamiliarising the object but the stories relatable for everyone too.
+<p>It was a bit challenging at think of concepts which could be made tangible with the abstract keywords we chose to work with.
+We had to find a middle ground between defamiliarising the object but the stories relatable for everyone too.</p>

-To start off with, we asked our classmates to get one object that is (or was) significant for their design process, it could be whatever: a tool, a drawing, a prototype, a failure or anything else.
+<p>To start off with, we asked our classmates to get one object that is (or was) significant for their design process, it could be whatever: a tool, a drawing, a prototype, a failure or anything else.</p>

 <h3> References </h3>
 <li> Everything We Touch book by Paula Zuccotti </li>